For best prices and early deliveries, WhatsApp us at. 918488070070

 Traditional cuisine from Bihar and Jharkhand includes Angika cuisine, Bhojpuri cuisine, Magahi cuisine and Maithil or Mithila cuisine.
 These cuisines use local produce like root vegetables and lentils and ingredients like mustard oil, cumin, and turmeric.
 While indulging in a wedding meal, the main emphasis is on sweets, and one can enjoy a variety of vegetarian and non-vegetarian dishes.
 At a traditional Bihar and Jharkhand wedding, the highlight is Litti Chokha (stuffed and baked whole wheat dough balls served with a veggie mash of eggplant and potato).

 Traditional Dal Pithi (rice flour dumplings in lentils) served with mango or coriander chutney are also a part of wedding menus.
-Furthermore, rich meat-based or non-vegetarian dishes like kebabs, boti, chicken masala are enjoyed with rice and sattu parathas at weddings in Bihar and Jharkhand.
-Lastly, no wedding banquet is complete without sweets like Thekua, Gaja, and Peda.
+Furthermore, rich meat-based or non-vegetarian dishes like kebabs, boti, chicken masala are enjoyed with rice, pulao, biryani and sattu parathas at weddings in Bihar and Jharkhand.
+Lastly, no wedding banquet is complete without sweets like rasgulla, jalebi, barfis, and unique sweets like thekua and khaja.
+Beverages like chaas and sharbat are also included.

 The decor at weddings in Bihar and Jharkhand combines local art forms with modern aesthetics.
 Cultural symbolism depicted by Mithila art or Madhubani paintings continues to find a place in traditional themes.
 Today, while Bollywood has influenced elaborate wedding décor styles, traditional key aspects continue to pop in décor.
 For instance, red, maroon, yellow, gold, and green are used in drapes and floral arrangements to symbolise prosperity and marital bliss.